 Property Lines & Lot Size

 The property dimensions will help you determine what can be built on the lot (in terms of house footprint).
 The lot on 33rd Street was 80′ x 131′.

-The lot on 33rd is zoned R-4 which dictates a 30′ front setback and 10′ side setbacks.
+The lot on 33rd was zoned R-4 which dictates a 30′ front setback and 10′ side setbacks.
 With this information, we determined we could fit a house that was up to 60′ wide and 76′ deep.

 The actual footprint of the house we chose (Chesterbrook Craftsman) was 58.5′ x 60.5′.
 Here is a revised plat showing the new house location.